dummifiedme/TheNotebook/NotesVault/Parliament.md

 ##### Representation of the UTs
 - Same way as the allocation of seats and election as in states.
-- Only three states with legislatures
+- Only three UTs with legislatures
 	- Delhi
 	- Puducherry
 	- Jammy & Kashmir
-- Other states
+- Other UTs too small a